 2) The MS supports the "Operator controlled signal threshold per access technology" as specified in 3GPP TS 22.011 [19];

-3) The MS is configured for using signal level enhanced network selection as specified in 3GPP TS 24.368 [50]; and
+3) The MS is configured for using signal level enhanced network selection as specified in 3GPP TS 24.368 [50];

+4) The MS is configured for using signal level enhanced network selection as specified in 3GPP TS 31.102 [40]; and

-4) The "Operator controlled signal threshold per access technology" is configured in the USIM.
+5) The "Operator controlled signal threshold per access technology" is configured in the USIM as specified in 3GPP TS 31.102 [40].

 NOTE 1: The usage of the "Operator controlled signal threshold per access technology" is intended only for IoT stationary devices (see 3GPP TS 22.011 [19]).

 NOTE 2: "Operator controlled signal threshold per access technology" is not expected to be supported by non-IoT devices.